tueimage/essential-skills/keras.md

 ## How TensorFlow computes derivatives

 So how does TensorFlow know that the derivative of 2 * x is 2 and the derivative of sin(x) is cos(x)?
 Well, it just knows.
 It has a large look-up table for every operator in which it can look up what it should do.
 Does the function contain a constant multiplied by the variable?
 Then the derivative is equal to the constant.
 Does the function contain a sine?
 Then the derivative is a cosine.
+Is there a product of two functions?
+Then it will apply the product rule.
 It just looks these things up in a table.

 Whenever a function is composed of multiple operators (i.e. sin(2 * x)), it applies operator *priority* and the chain rule.
 The priority is implicit in the graph.
 In the sin(2 * x) example, it understands that the graph looks like this: